The Best Messenger Bag Review

 If you don't carry a laptop regularly, this section won't be very applicable to you.
 However, keep in mind that laptop pouches are also a great place to keep documents.
 We used this variable to measure how well the bag protects one's laptop from accidental drops.
 Some bags have ultra padded laptop pouches while others don't have any dedicated laptop space.
 The best laptop compartments float above the bottom of the bag, meaning that there is a space between the laptop compartment and the bottom of the bag.
-The Patagonia Half Mass, The North Face Base Camp Messenger, Osprey FlapJack Courier, and SealLine Urban Shoulder all utilize this design.
+The North Face Base Camp Messenger, Osprey FlapJack Courier, and SealLine Urban Shoulder all utilize this design.

 The thickness or absence of padding obviously contributes a great deal to laptop protection.
 At a basic level, we liked to see padding at the bottom and back of the bags.
 Side padding is also nice, as is padding in between the laptop compartment and the main compartment.
 If you carry a tablet around, you'll appreciate that a few of the bags we tested have tablet pouches.
 These are usually right next to the laptop compartment and provide quite a bit of protection.